 William Von Mueffling of Cantillon Capital Management

-At Insider Monkey we leave no stone unturned when looking for the next great investment idea.
-For example, Federal Reserve has been creating trillions of dollars electronically to keep the interest rates near zero.
-We believe this will lead to inflation, which is why we are checking out this inflation play.
-We go through lists like 10 best gold stocks to buy to identify promising stocks.
+At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
+For example, lithium mining is one of the fastest growing industries right now, so we are checking out stock pitches like this emerging lithium stock.
+We go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
 You can subscribe to our free daily newsletter on our homepage.
-Keeping this in mind we're going to analyze the latest hedge fund action surrounding Ecolab Inc. (NYSE:ECL).
+Now we're going to view the recent hedge fund action surrounding Ecolab Inc. (NYSE:ECL).

 Do Hedge Funds Think ECL Is A Good Stock To Buy Now?

-At the end of March, a total of 42 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -7% from the fourth quarter of 2020.
-Below, you can check out the change in hedge fund sentiment towards ECL over the last 23 quarters.
-So, let's find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At second quarter's end, a total of 48 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 14% from the first quarter of 2020.
+On the other hand, there were a total of 46 hedge funds with a bullish position in ECL a year ago.
+So, let's review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Of the funds tracked by Insider Monkey, Michael Larson's Bill & Melinda Gates Foundation Trust has the biggest position in Ecolab Inc. (NYSE:ECL), worth close to $934.7 million, amounting to 4.5% of its total 13F portfolio.
-Sitting at the No. 2 spot is Impax Asset Management, managed by Ian Simm, which holds a $552.1 million position; 2.8% of its 13F portfolio is allocated to the company.
-Some other professional money managers that hold long positions comprise William von Mueffling's Cantillon Capital Management, Cliff Asness's AQR Capital Management and Tom Gayner's Markel Gayner Asset Management.
-In terms of the portfolio weights assigned to each position Columbus Point allocated the biggest weight to Ecolab Inc. (NYSE:ECL), around 5.88% of its 13F portfolio.
-Bill & Melinda Gates Foundation Trust is also relatively very bullish on the stock, setting aside 4.46 percent of its 13F equity portfolio to ECL.
+When looking at the institutional investors followed by Insider Monkey, Michael Larson's Bill & Melinda Gates Foundation Trust has the largest position in Ecolab Inc. (NYSE:ECL), worth close to $899.4 million, comprising 3.8% of its total 13F portfolio.
+The second most bullish fund manager is Impax Asset Management, led by Ian Simm, holding a $658.3 million position; 2.9% of its 13F portfolio is allocated to the stock.
+Remaining hedge funds and institutional investors that hold long positions encompass William von Mueffling's Cantillon Capital Management, Israel Englander's Millennium Management and Cliff Asness's AQR Capital Management.
+In terms of the portfolio weights assigned to each position Appian Way Asset Management allocated the biggest weight to Ecolab Inc. (NYSE:ECL), around 5.91% of its 13F portfolio.
+Bill & Melinda Gates Foundation Trust is also relatively very bullish on the stock, dishing out 3.77 percent of its 13F equity portfolio to ECL.

 View table here if you experience formatting issues.

-As you can see these stocks had an average of 45.7 hedge funds with bullish positions and the average amount invested in these stocks was $2493 million.
-That figure was $2403 million in ECL's case.
-Workday Inc (NYSE:WDAY) is the most popular stock in this table.
-On the other hand Banco Santander, S.A.
-(NYSE:SAN) is the least popular one with only 15 bullish hedge fund positions.
-Ecolab Inc. (NYSE:ECL) is not the least popular stock in this group but hedge fund interest is still below average.
-Our overall hedge fund sentiment score for ECL is 51.2.
+As you can see these stocks had an average of 47.4 hedge funds with bullish positions and the average amount invested in these stocks was $3630 million.
+That figure was $2773 million in ECL's case.
+CrowdStrike Holdings, Inc. (NASDAQ:CRWD) is the most popular stock in this table.
+On the other hand KE Holdings Inc (NYSE:BEKE) is the least popular one with only 31 bullish hedge fund positions.
+Ecolab Inc. (NYSE:ECL) is not the most popular stock in this group but hedge fund interest is still above average.
+Our overall hedge fund sentiment score for ECL is 62.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-This is a slightly negative signal and we'd rather spend our time researching stocks that hedge funds are piling on.
 Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
-These stocks gained 17.4% in 2021 through June 18th and surpassed the market again by 6.1 percentage points.
-Unfortunately ECL wasn't nearly as popular as these 5 stocks (hedge fund sentiment was quite bearish); ECL investors were disappointed as the stock returned -4% since the end of March (through 6/18) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as most of these stocks already outperformed the market in 2021.
+These stocks gained 22.9% in 2021 through October 1st and still beat the market by 5.6 percentage points.
+Hedge funds were also right about betting on ECL as the stock returned 3.9% since the end of Q2 (through 10/1) and outperformed the market.
+Hedge funds were rewarded for their relative bullishness.

 Get real-time email alerts: Follow Ecolab Inc. (NYSE:ECL)